1. Choosing a Platform – Blogger vs. WordPress

 Before you actually get into the fun stuff of writing blog posts and taking photos, you need to make a few decisions, the first one, in my opinion, being choosing between Blogger and self-hosted WordPress.
 There are obviously other options, but to me, these two are the best and most frequently used ones.

 I would always suggest going for a Blogspot on blogger when you are just starting out.
 It’s easy to set up and has everything you need for a great blog from the get-go.
-Most importantly because blogger hosts it for you, you don’t have to pay any setup costs or hosting which is great if you don’t want to spend any money to start your blog.
-You can also still get the look of a self-hosted site even with blogger buy buying (usually for a pretty low price) your domain name and then integrating it into your site so instead of it saying, for example, blufashion.blogspot.com it would say www.blufashion.com which to me always looks more professional.
-Here is a great tutorial to help help you set up your domain name with blogger.
+Most importantly, because the blogger hosts it for you, you don’t have to pay any setup costs or hosting, which is great if you don’t want to spend any money to start your blog.
+You can also still get the look of a self-hosted site even with blogger to buy buying (usually for a pretty low price) your domain name and then integrating it into your site so instead of it saying, for example, blufashion.blogspot.com it would say www.blufashion.com which to me always looks more professional.
+Here is a great tutorial to help you set up your domain name with blogger.
 I always buy my domain names from Godaddy, but there are loads of different places to purchase from.
-Follow this easy step for step guide to starting your blogger blog now.
+This easy guide on how to start a blog and make money has a step-by-step guide, pictures, and an infographic to create your first blog.

 2. Blog Name & Social Media – Name = Brand